article: ingredient focus: yarrow

 the bottom line

 While you may not be familiar with the beneficial properties of this demure plant, yarrow has a long and complex history as a medicinal herb.
 Boasting a penetrating fresh and herbaceous odor, it’s closely related to chamomile and is particularly useful for allergies, stress-related conditions, inflammation, and insomnia.
-Yearning for more?
-Read on to discover the variety of yarrow’s benefits...
+Read on to discover the variety of yarrow’s benefits.

 first layer: the history

-Yarrow, which possess the genus name of Achillea millefolium, takes its name from the mythical Greek hero Achilles, who is said to have carried the herb with him to heal wounds sustained in battle during the Trojan war (it’s also said he used it on his own heel, but that seems to have not worked out so well).
-Traditional names for yarrow have included such creative monikers as bad man's plaything, bloodwort, death flower, devil's nettle, eerie, knight's milefoil, noble yarrow, nosebleed, old man's mustard, sanguinary, seven year's love, snake's grass, and soldier's woundwort.
-Yarrow is native to temperate regions of the Northern Hemisphere in Asia, Europe, and North America.1
+Native to the temperate regions of the Northern Hemisphere in Asia, Europe, and North America, yarrow (Achillea millefolium) takes its name from the mythical Greek hero Achilles, who is said to have carried the herb with him to heal wounds sustained in battle during the Trojan war (it’s also said he used it on his own heel, but that seems to have not worked out so well).
+Traditional names for yarrow have included such creative monikers as bloodwort, death flower, devil's nettle, eerie, knight's millefoil, noble yarrow, nosebleed, old man's mustard, sanguinary, seven year's love, snake's grass, soldier's woundwort, and (our personal favorite) bad man's plaything.

 And finally, who could overlook that hauntingly gorgeous shade of blue?
-When yarrow is distilled under heat and pressure, one of its essential oil components decomposes into chamazulene, remarkable for its vivid blue color.4 A blue beauty indeed.
+When yarrow is distilled under heat and pressure, one of its essential oil components decomposes into chamazulene, remarkable for its vivid blue color.

-A little plug: anokha’s vegan blue lotus body oil is a dream for dry and stressed skin.
-Combining a heavenly mix of squalane, papaya, kukui nut, and blue yarrow and yuzu essential oils, it helps to soothe irritated skin and revive the senses with its sparkling, earthy fragrance.
+Our blue lotus body oil is a silky body oil with a blend of dry and essential oils for soft skin and a sensual start to the day.
+Combining squalane, papaya, kukui nut, and blue yarrow and yuzu essential oils, it helps to soothe irritated skin and revive the sense with its sparkling, earthy fragrance.

 All this and more at www.anokhaskincare.com .